Raykosan/ComfyUI_RaykoStudio/README.md

 - **Instant reset** — reset of the state after each generation

 ### 🪛 Usage
-**Basic Workflow**
-First Execution: Node pauses and displays interactive canvas
-Adjust Mask:
-Drag the blue-bordered box to reposition
-Use corner/edge handles to resize
-Toggle 🔒 to lock/unlock aspect ratio
-Select preset ratios or snap to position
-Set Output Resolution - is the target output resolution (by default, it is equal to the frame size).
-You can manually set the upscale/downscale of the result, if the fields are empty, the frame size is used
-Select colors for the mask and background if you will be using the result of the mask_image function
+❗ The ⚙️ BATCH, ✔️ ACCEPT, and ❌ CANCEL buttons appear only after the generation is started.

+**Single mode**
+Add the node to your workflow and connect an IMAGE input.
+Start the generation with the RUN button.
+After reaching the node, the generation will pause.
+Adjust the crop region using the handles or numeric inputs.
+Set output resolution manually or leave as auto to match crop dimensions.
+Click ✔️ ACCEPT to send the configuration to the backend.
+Use the outputs in your downstream nodes (ControlNet, mask blending, etc.).
+If you are not satisfied with something, you can click ❌ CANCEL to interrupt the generation process.

+**Batch mode**
+Add the node to your workflow and connect an IMAGE input.
+Select the number of passes in the generation queue.
+Start the generation with the RUN button.
+After reaching the node, the generation will pause.
+Adjust the crop region using the handles or numeric inputs.
+Set output resolution manually or leave as auto to match crop dimensions.
+Click the ⚙️ BATCH, it should turn green.
-Click ✔️ ACCEPT to continue generation with your mask
+Click ✔️ ACCEPT to send the configuration to the backend.
+Use the outputs in your downstream nodes (ControlNet, mask blending, etc.).
-Click ❌ CANCEL to interrupt the generation process
+If you are not satisfied with something, you can click ❌ CANCEL to interrupt the generation process.

 💡Tip: For precise positioning, use the arrow keys on your keyboard (hold Shift to move faster)

 ### ↔️ Inputs and Outputs:
 **Input** :